 - Veterinary costs

 Students with consumer and/or automobile debt should have an alternative source of funds (savings, family support, spousal income) to pay for these costs.
-Limited private loans that do not require certification are available for expenses related to residency applications and relocation from private lenders.

 The following guidelines will be used in making adjustments to student budgets and/or student contributions.
 Please keep in mind that while adjustments increase the amount of aid a student is eligible to receive, they also increase the overall debt level.
 Students who have expenses or adjustments not specifically listed here should consult with the Financial Aid Office.